Bioxcis/FNFChart-Conversor/README.md

 ## Programmer
 To turn it into an executable use the following prompt:

+1. Make virtual ambience '.venv'
+2. `.venv\Scripts\Activate.ps1`
-1. `pip install pyinstaller`
+3. `pip install pyinstaller`
-2. `pyinstaller --windowed chartConverter-Psych.py`
+4. `pyinstaller --windowed script.py`

+Final: 'ChartConverter/dist'